wolfSSL/wolfBoot/docs/Targets.md

 `wolfBoot.elf`.
 You can provide another executable ELF as firmware image and it will be executed.
 The command-line arguments of `wolfBoot.elf` are forwarded to the application.
-The example application `test-app\app_sim.c` uses the arguments to interact with `libwolfboot.c` and automatize functional testing.
+The example application `test-app\app_sim.c` uses the arguments to interact with `libwolfboot.c` and automate functional testing.
 You can find an example configuration in `config/examples/sim.config`.

 An example of using the `test-app/sim.c` to test firmware update: